-- The school Child Protection Policy for 2022-2023 is consistent with statutory guidance HM Working Together to Safeguard Children 2018 (updated December 2020) and DfE Keeping Children Safe in Education 2022 (KCSiE); and local inter-agency safeguarding procedures issued by Nottinghamshire Safeguarding Children Partnership -https://nottinghamshirescb.proceduresonline.com/ - 2.
-All staff and volunteers must read Part One of DfE Keeping Children Safe in Education 2022 or Annex A as decided by the Headteacher and Governing body/Trust.
-All SLT members and staff who work directly with children (e.g. teachers, teaching assistants, lunchtime supervisors, pastoral support staff) should also read Part Five and Annex A and B. All staff, supply staff and volunteers must have a full and active understanding of KCSiE 2022 Part One and or Annex A and all sections of the full school/college child protection policy - concerning child protection procedures, definitions, impact, indicators of abuse and referrals - in order to safeguard children at school effectively. - 3 All staff including supply staff and volunteers will be safely recruited in-line with all legal requirements as outlined in KCSiE 2022 Part Three: Safer Recruitment, and our Governors/Trust will ensure our school/college creates a culture that is safe and safeguards the welfare of children.
-We will adopt robust recruitment procedures that deter and prevent people who are unsuitable to work with children from applying for or securing employment, or volunteering opportunities in our school/college. - 4 The school seeks to ensure that only 'safe' staff and 'safe' supply teaching staff and volunteers are recruited and employed to work with children by adopting the advice and guidance provided locally by NCC HR Services.
-Safer Recruitment is embedded into our school/college's safeguarding culture through recruitment and induction processes and the ongoing management and support for all staff and volunteers. - 5 All staff, teaching, supply, support staff and volunteers will be required to read the full Child Protection Policy and the Staff Behaviour Policy or Code of Conduct before starting work with children and will be informed of the procedures in place to address and manage any safeguarding concerns, allegations about staff members including low-level concerns.
-KCSiE 2022 has provided additional clarity on the process for sharing low-level concerns which we have included in our school Code of Conduct. - 6 This document serves only as a brief reference point for staff, parents, supply teachers, volunteers, governors, and other stakeholders and should be read alongside our school/academies Child Protection Policy 2022-2023 and Flow Chart which informs of the actions to be taken where there are concerns about a child inside and outside of the school environment. - 7 All governors, school leaders, staff and volunteers have a responsibility to establish and maintain a culture of safeguarding in order to safeguard and promote the welfare of children effectively and maintain an attitude 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff should always act in the 'best interests of the child. - 8 Everyone who works in or with our school has a responsibility to safeguard and promote the welfare of children and respond to concerns, incidents, or disclosures and should always speak with the Senior Designated Safeguarding Lead or Deputy DSL to inform them of any safeguarding or child protection concerns without delay.
+- The Woods Foundation Primary School Child Protection Policy for 2023-2024 is consistent with statutory guidance HM Working Together to Safeguard Children 2018 (updated December 2020) and DfE Keeping Children Safe in Education 2023 (KCSiE); and local inter-agency safeguarding procedures issued by Nottinghamshire Safeguarding Children Partnership -https://nottinghamshirescb.proceduresonline.com/ - All staff and volunteers must read Part One of DfE Keeping Children Safe in Education 2023 as decided by the Executive Headteacher and Governing body.
+All SLT members and staff who work directly with children (e.g., teachers, teaching assistants, lunchtime supervisors, pastoral support staff) should also read Part Five and Annex A and B. All staff, supply staff and volunteers must have a full and active understanding of KCSiE 2023 Part One and all sections of the full school child protection policy - concerning child protection procedures, definitions, impact, indicators of abuse and referrals - to safeguard children at school effectively. - 3 All staff including supply staff and volunteers will be safely recruited in-line with all legal requirements as outlined in KCSiE 2023 Part Three: Safer Recruitment, and our Governors will ensure our school creates a culture that is safe and safeguards the welfare of children.
+We will adopt robust recruitment procedures that deter and prevent people who are unsuitable to work with children from applying for or securing employment, or volunteering opportunities in our school.
+We will maintain an ongoing vigilance which considers matters inside and outside the workplace, including online. - 4 The school seeks to ensure that only 'safe' staff and 'safe' supply teaching staff and volunteers are recruited and employed to work with children by adopting the advice and guidance provided locally by NCC HR Services.
+Safer Recruitment is embedded into our school's safeguarding culture through recruitment and induction processes and the ongoing management and support for all staff and volunteers.
+We now have a duty to verify candidates' identity, right to work and